SreeRaj-K0/Intrusion-Detection-Lab/README.md

 ### Setting up Splunk for Log Analysis

 1. **Install Splunk:**
-- Download and install Splunk on a separate VM (e.g., Splunk Server).
+- Download and install Splunk on a separate VM (e.g., Ubuntu Server).

 2. **Configure Splunk to Receive Logs:**
 - Configure Splunk to listen on the configured syslog-ng port (514/tcp) for incoming logs.